Resurrection of the Daleks: Plot

-A group of humanoids in 1984 London are shot by policemen led by Commander Lytton.
-Two, Galloway and Stien, escape into the adjacent Butler's Wharf where a time corridor is situated, but Galloway is killed.
-Lytton transports back to his battle cruiser in the far future and prepares to attack a prison space station whose only prisoner is Davros.
+A group of humanoids in 1984 London are shot by policemen led by Commander Lytton, a mercenary working for the Daleks.
+Stien escapes into a time corridor.
+Lytton transports back to his battle cruiser in the far future and prepares to attack a prison space station holding Davros.
+The Daleks take over the station and release Davros from his cryogenic imprisonment.

-The Fifth Doctor, Tegan, and Turlough are being dragged down a time corridor in the TARDIS following on from the events at the end of Frontios.
-They emerge in the London Docklands.

-The station crew, led by Dr. Styles and Lt.
-Mercer, fight the Daleks.
-Lytton persuades the Dalek Supreme to use poisonous gas, and the Daleks take over the ship.
-Lytton and an engineer break and then release Davros from his cryogenic imprisonment.

-The Doctor and friends meet Stien, and all return to the warehouse to hunt for the time corridor.
-They meet a military bomb disposal squad, called in by builders.
-Turlough stumbles into the time corridor, ending up on the Dalek ship.
+The Fifth Doctor, Tegan, and Turlough are dragged down a time corridor in the TARDIS and emerge in the London Docklands.
+They meet Stien, and all return to the warehouse to hunt for the time corridor.
+Turlough stumbles into the time corridor and ends up on the Dalek ship.
 Having learned that the Doctor is in the warehouse, the Supreme Dalek orders a Dalek to detain him.
-It travels through the time corridor and kills several men before the Doctor advises them to focus their fire on its eyestalk, blinding it.
-Then they push the Dalek out of a window and it explodes upon hitting the ground.
+It travels through the time corridor and kills several men before being destroyed.

-Davros vows to take his revenge on the Doctor.
-Lytton explains that the Daleks lost their war against the Movellans because of a virus that attacks Dalek tissue.
-They have awakened Davros to find a cure.
-He demands that he remain on the ship while working on the virus.
-When Lytton leaves to discuss this with the Supreme Dalek, Davros uses a hypodermic-like mind control device to take control of Kiston.
+Lytton explains that the Daleks lost their war against the Movellans because of a virus that attacks Dalek tissue; they freed Davros to find a cure.
+Davros demands that he remain on the station while researching the virus.
+When Lytton leaves to discuss this with the Supreme Dalek, Davros uses a mind control device to take control of a human.